jeetech77/GuessTheNum/README.md

 # GuessTheNum
 This is a web based Guess the number game.
-Just clone the repositery and extract in a folder.
+Just clone the repositery or download in zip file and extract in a folder.
 Open the html file and start playing.
-If you are getting any issue then you can open here or you can send a pull request for any recommendation or improvement.
+If you are getting any issue or you have any recommendation then you can open here or you can send me a pull request.